luciusmagn/lambdas-and-logos/book.typ

 Preemptively creating abstractions that prove to be unnecessary increases development time, can harm performance#footnote[
-    Although for most usecases, you shouldn't sacrificity the clarity and readability of programs for performance.
+    Although for most use cases, you should not sacrifice program clarity and readability for performance.
-    A clear and effective algorithm should always take precedence to microoptimizations.
+    A clear and effective algorithm should always take precedence to micro-optimizations.
 ], increase maintenance cost, and can increase cognitive load without adding value.

 The last point is particularly important.
 Your abstractions should decrease cognitive load, not increase it.
-If you create an abstraction that is harder to understand than the unabstracted code, then it is a terrible abstraction.
+If you create an abstraction that is harder to understand than the initial code, then it is a terrible abstraction.

 Good programming follows "simplicity as a feature".
 The right amount of abstraction hides complexity when needed,